-Truck Driver Speeding and Moving Violations
+Truck Driver Speeding Violations

 Going too fast and driving unsafely is never a good idea, but due to their size and sometimes hazardous cargo, when truck drivers have a history of speeding and moving violations, the other motorists on the road are put at an even greater risk.

 Truckers that drive over the speed limit or too fast for the conditions are endangering everyone around them because loaded tractor-trailers require 20 to 40 % more stopping distance than passenger cars.
 Even worse, the National Highway Traffic Safety Administration (NHTSA) has found that drivers who speed are more likely to engage in other risky behaviors such as drinking and driving and using a cellphone while driving.